Catholic Identity Resources

 You also have the option of administering the assessment offline.
 Answer sheets and test booklets are available for purchase in the online store.
 Answer sheets are priced at $4.00 per sheet, and test booklets $2.00 each.

 Orders for offline materials are fulfilled in house by the CFT team and are shipped same day if placed before 3:00pm.
 Please only purchase the exact number of sheets you will need to administer the assessment.
 After all students have completed testing, answer sheets must be packed and returned in the preprinted envelope provided with shipped materials.
 Answer sheets must be submitted for scoring by February 24th, 2023.

 When answer sheets have been received by the CFT team, they are scored, and results can be viewed online.
 Designated reporting contacts for each school will be notified when reports are available online.
 Please allow up to 3 business days after receipt of your answer sheets to receive online access to reports.

 Aggregated reports are provided for all levels of the ACRE assessment.
-New in the 2020-2021 academic year, individual ACRE reports are also available for an additional fee.
+Individual ACRE reports are available for an additional fee.
 All reporting is now available online.
 When reports are available, an email will be sent to designated NCEA user accounts.
-If you’re not sure who has access to your reports, call the CFT help desk at 1-800-707-NCEA (6232) and we’ll get you that information.
+If you’re not sure who has access to your reports, call the CFT help desk at 1-800-707-NCEA (6232) and we’ll get that information for you.
 For report access instructions, click here.

 Instructions for the offline and online ACRE assessment will allow newly available individual reporting.
 As part of these changes, student participants will be asked to provide their first and last name when taking either the online or offline assessments.